Q & A with Cindy: Empower Your Leadership, Transform Your Impact

 Cindy, how do I know I have the right coach?

-Cindy, what does it take from lens to be coached?
+Cindy, what does it take, from your lens, to be coached?

 Mentor